Pecacheu/Utils.js/README.md

 - `types` Map of common MIME types

 # UUID
 This module provides **ChuID**, a 64-bit UUID format that outputs as a compact, 11 character Base64 string.
-ChuID is made for situations where a longer 128-bit format like UUIDv4 is overkill.
+ChuID is made for situations where a longer 128-bit format like UUIDv4 or ULID is overkill, taking up less than half the space for lower-traffic situations that still require guaranteed uniqueness and some cryptographic randomness.

 Format: `<U8 Uptime><U8 Magic><U8 CryptoRand><U8 Counter><U32 Date>`

+And yes, we did the math for you:
+- Internally stored as an 8-byte Buffer.
+- Canonically encoded as an 11-character base64url string.
+- Case-sensitive, but URL-safe.
+- Magic value can hold 1 byte of custom type information (0-255).
+- Datestamp counted to 10s accuracy, will not overflow until the year 3331.
+- Uptime counted to 100ms accuracy and resets every 25.6s.
+- Global persistent counter resets every 256 IDs.
+- This means we can guarantee 2560 unique ChuIDs per second, or ~2.5/ms.

+In reality, this number is far higher due to crypto randomness, which can supply an additional 8-16 bits of entropy.
+In the event that IDs are generated in rapid succession (<100ms apart), ChuID internally begins to track each ID, and will only block if an actual duplicate is found.
+This data is cleared upon the next time window.
+On my dev laptop with a Core Ultra 7, it takes ~2.6 microseconds to generate an ID asynchronously.
+Real-world tests show max throughput of ~385K IDs/s, the expected timer reset period of ~100ms, and an average of **299,385 unique IDs/s** before a collision (w/ anti-collision mechanism disabled), or **77,217** with a magic value set.

-*Note: For browser use, UUID requires `npm i buffer`.*
+*Note: For browser use, UUID requires polyfill via `npm i buffer`.*

 ```js
 import UUID from 'raiutils/uuid';